 -

 Plunge daily or several times a week: Keep it running.
-Your water stays clean, cold, and ready.
+Your water stays cleaner, colder, and always plunge ready.

 -